 You can directly paste the Instagram links inside your blog posts, and the Smash Balloon plugin will take care of the embed.

 That’s it.
 This way, you can fix your Instagram API issue.
-Then, you can leave the settings like that and have an uninterrupted Instagram-WordPress connection.
+Then you can leave the settings as they are and maintain an uninterrupted Instagram-WordPress connection.

 4. Jetpack

 Once you have activated the plugin, you need to complete the authentication.
-Then, by connecting your WordPress.com account with the plugin, you can start using it and enable/disable the features.
+Then, by connecting your WordPress.com account to the plugin, you can start using it and enable or disable features.

-From now on, Jetpack will take care of the oEmbed.
+From now on, Jetpack will handle oEmbed.
 So you can use this on both Gutenberg and Classic Editor.

 This way, you can use Jetpack to manage your oEmbed.